Keyboard shortcuts

 How much RAM (memory) do I need?

-A 2 or 4 GB model Raspberry Pi 4b, or a 4 GB model Raspberry Pi 5 should be more than enough.
-8 GB models are not recommended.
+A Raspberry Pi with at least 2 GB should be more than enough.
 Each RAM module has the same memory speed.
-Therefore, purchasing Raspberry Pis with more memory will likely have no effect on performance.
-An entire system with Ubuntu Core and Antennas installed will only use about 151 megabytes of memory according to free --mega
+Therefore, purchasing Raspberry Pis with more memory will have no effect on performance.
+An entire system with Ubuntu Core 26 and Antennas installed will only use about 393 megabytes of memory according to free --mega.
+For comparison, most consumer routers don’t have much memory, and an expensive one might have only 512 megabytes.

 How much storage space do I need?